Aulday History, Family Crest & Coats of Arms

-Scotland were the first to use the name Aulday.
-The Aulday family lived near the mountain called Holy Day in the county of Annandale.
-However some sources claim the "name is derived from the slogan or war cry of the family 'a holy day, a holy day.'"
-CITATION[CLOSE]
+The Strathclyde-Briton people of ancient Scotland were the first to use the name Aulday.
+The Aulday family lived near the mountain called, Holy Day, in the county of Annandale.
+However, some sources claim the "name is derived from the slogan or war cry of the family 'a holy day, a holy day.' "

 Early Origins of the Aulday family